mainej/schema-voyager/doc/annotation.md

 With this terminology in hand, it's time to learn how to annotate your schema.

+If you learn better by example, see [resources/mbrainz-schema/supplemental.edn](/resources/mbrainz-schema/supplemental.edn).
+That file augments the schema defined in [resources/mbrainz-schema/schema.edn](/resources/mbrainz-schema/schema.edn) and [resources/mbrainz-schema/enums.edn](/resources/mbrainz-schema/enums.edn).
+It does not take advantage of every one of the Schema Voyager supplemental properties, but is a good introduction.

+If you learn better by exposition, read on.

-To annotate you add supplemental properties–most of which are in the `:db.schema` namespace–directly to attributes.
+To annotate you add supplemental properties—most of which are in the `:db.schema` namespace—directly to attributes.

 For example, suppose you've installed the following schema for people's names.
 ```clojure